There's no place like home: Helping Rhys shine

 It's inspiring to see a child like Rhys shine after getting the right support.
 But there are so many more children just like him who need our help – children in poverty, facing abuse and neglect, and those struggling with poor mental health.
 With your support, we can continue helping children’s stars shine.

-Every child deserves a bright future.
 Together, we have the power to help children overcome abuse and neglect, poverty and poor mental health.